dynamomobile/front-end-assessment/README.md

 - Handle different stacks according to the customer's demand
 - Participate in potential scrum rituals
 - Discuss with customer's team potential solutions
+- Integrate with 3rd party REST APIs or even GraphQL

 ---